iervolino/Agentforce-Optimizer/README.md

 # Agentforce Optimizer

-A Salesforce DX project designed to optimize and automate Agentforce configurations for improved virtual agent performance.
-This tool validates configurations against industry best practices and provides recommendations for optimal setup.
+Agentforce Optimizer is a Salesforce DX project that helps validate and enhance Agentforce configurations to improve agent performance.
+It checks your setup against best practices across topics, instructions, and actions, and offers tailored recommendations for optimization.

-## Overview

-This project provides tools and automation capabilities to enhance the performance of virtual agents in the Salesforce ecosystem.
-It helps streamline the configuration process and optimize settings for better agent efficiency by:
+# 🔍 What It Does

+This tool automates the validation and optimization process for Agentforce configurations (Topics, Instructions and Actions).

+Key capabilities include:

-- Validating configurations against established best practices
+- Verifying configurations against best practices
-- Identifying potential issues and optimization opportunities
+- Highlighting potential issues and opportunities for optimization

-- Providing actionable recommendations for improvement
+# 🛠️ How It Works
+The project leverages a configurable Prompt Template (named Validate Agentforce Configurations) available through Prompt Builder.
+This template drives the validation logic and can be extended to support evolving use cases or business requirements.

+# ⚠️ Note
+The current version of the Optimizer leverages the custom GenAIMetadataServiceRetriever to retrieve agent configurations.
+At this stage, it is limited to fetching custom topics that include associated instructions and actions, with the action data restricted to the action name only.

 ## Prerequisites